My Story and Maybe Yours

 Above all, I understand how limiting and detrimental the opinion we have of ourselves can be.
 You don’t have to be a prisoner to the pain.
 Strip away the layers that are holding you back and let me help you discover your Brazenly Beautiful soul.
 It is longing to dance, and to play!

 I have developed a series of movement based Yoga and Dance Classes which speak to the needs of all women.
-Our hearts are hungry for something deeper, richer and more fufilling than what we have been settling for.
-The Mind, Body, Heal, Recover Method will transform the relationship you have with your body in a very sacred and spiritual way, through movement.
+Our hearts are hungry for something deeper, richer and more fulfilling than what we have been settling for.
+My classes and workshops will transform the relationship you have with your body in a very sacred and spiritual way, through movement, breathing and compassion.
+You will begin to ask the questions you have been seeking and trust the wisdom of your body to give you the answers.
+There is a more peaceful, beautiful and united way to live within your body.
+I can guide you to true contentment in who you are and what you are called to do.

 Brazenly Beautiful LLC: Mission Statement